use-inkubator/Ecosystem-Grants/applications/bluesky.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Bounty Program?** Substrate Builders Program

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
+- Previous work on migrating MOVE EVM to Polkadot helped to learn Polkadot tech stack including Substrate, smart contract, etc as compared to competitions
+- We believe this technical showcase targeting Ink! / WASM doubtfuls will be able to have a long lasting impact to future developers to convert, adopt and contribute in the Ink! / Polkadot / Substrate ecosystem
 - If there are any other teams who have already contributed (financially) to the project.
+None